 For post-completion paediatricians the time ranges from 12 months to 5 years, depending on existing working arrangements (see Step 1 - submit your application).

 No, modules are not recognised by the General Medical Council.
 However, we adhere to GMC curricula principles in new SPINs revised with learning outcomes and key capabilities.

-Trainees in level 3 general paediatrics will enter the GMC specialist register with paediatrics when signed off for training by local ARCP panels and RCPCH officer for training and quality.
+Trainees in general paediatrics will enter the GMC specialist register with paediatrics when signed off for training by local ARCP panels and RCPCH officer for training and quality.

-How do I get a SPIN placement during my level 3 training?
+How do I get a SPIN placement during my training?

 Contact your Head of School and Training Programme Director to request a placement.
 Find yours on our Regions listing.

 How do I get a SPIN placement as a post-completion paediatrician or in the pilot phase for specialty level paediatrician?

 You will need support from a Trust figure who has the authority to approve job plans, such as a medical director or clinical director.
 This signatory is required so you can demonstrate your suitability and that your faculty are prepared to provide your training and enable you to acquire the experience.